mattcroat/joy-of-code/posts/learn-how-sveltekit-works/learn-how-sveltekit-works.md

 draft: true
 ---

-# Learn How SvelteKit SSR and CSR Works
+# Learn How SvelteKit Works As a Framework

 ## Table of Contents